reuniware/Metrader5_EA/March_2023_Work/readme.md

 # Who can benefit from this EA ?

-If you are an Ichimoku hacker then it will help you identify key levels to trade.
+If you are an Ichimoku trader then it will help you identify key levels to trade.

 If you are an Ichimoku specialist it will help you identify what key levels in the past still have an impact on the current price of an asset.